ncfirth/giterator/README.md

 Giterator
 =========
-Small decorator to do version control on individual functions.
+Lightweight decorator to do version control on individual functions.

 Usage: